Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Linearization of the individual models

-In this section, the equations describing the equilibrium and the linear variations around the equilibrium are derived individually for each model of rigid body, rigid connection and revolute joint obtained in Sections \ref{sec:2_rigid_body} and \ref{sec:3_interconnection}.
-This procedure allows to analytically derive the parametric dependencies on simple models before assembly of the complex multibody structure.
+In this section, the equations describing the equilibrium and the linear variations around the equilibrium are derived individually for each model of rigid body and revolute joint obtained in Sections \ref{sec:2_rigid_body} and \ref{sec:3_interconnection}.
+This way, the parametric dependencies are analytically derived on simple models; it is shown why this step is necessary to capture the LFT dependency on certain parameters of interest.